 In-Person Education Only for Students with Disabilities

-Choice for In-Person or Remote Learning
+Choice of In-Person or Remote Learning

 One 18-12 months-old student with autism stated he chose not to take part in in-character education and felt that distance studying had a few blessings, despite the fact that he neglected his classmates.